taki0112/CASED-Tensorflow/preprocessing/README/h5py_patch_README.md

 ### 4. extract the patch that contains the nodule and any patches that are not included
 * the number of non-nodule patch = 3 * the number of nodule patch
-* For the label patch, resize the patch using `max-pooling`, since the output size of the network (U-net) is 8 * 8 * 8
+* For the label patch, resize the patch using `max-pooling` in `skimage`, since the output size of the network (U-net) is 8 * 8 * 8
+* Don't use `scipy.resize`...
+Because, if you use it, there is a phenomenon that the pixel value is 1 (True) disappears

 ```python
 def get_patch(image, coords, offset, patch_list, patch_flag=True):
     xyz = image[int(coords[0] - offset): int(coords[0] + offset),